 Understanding AI Communication

-- Context: Providing necessary background information
+- Context: Providing necessary background information (file paths, error messages, requirements)

 - Structure: Organizing your requests logically